benyoo5222/amazon-connect-starter-kit/packages/amazon-connect-contact-flow-paths-finder/README.md

 ```

 > [!IMPORTANT]
-> Why use a stack instead of just a single map?
-> This will allow the end users to see the state of the contact attributes at any point in the path.
+> A stack allows the end users to see the state of the contact attributes at any point in the path.

 The stack will be updated each time we insert a new action block into the path stack.